Expansiveness is the Lifeblood of Meditation

 KEEP A BALANCE BETWEEN ATTENTION AND AWARENESS.

-A well balanced mind allocates an equal amount of energy to both attention and awareness.
 So when you bring your attention to the breath, don’t concentrate so hard that awareness disappears.
 Keep your attention light and affectionate – such that there is still a passive awareness of everything else around you as you concentrate.

 So whenever you focus on the main object of the breath, don’t get too close to it.
 Always focus from a distance, maintaining a peripheral awareness of your whole body and the environment around you.

-ATTITUDE IS EVERYTHING.
+Also, ATTITUDE IS EVERYTHING.

 And at all times, maintain an almost affectionate attitude to this conditioned being that you are.